NRL teams: To'o returns, Madden Broncos' half

 Newcastle Knights vs. Cronulla Sutherland Sharks, McDonald Jones Stadium, 4:05pm (AEST)

 Knights: 1.
 Kalyn Ponga 2.
 Dominic Young 3.
 Dane Gagai 4.
 Bradman Best 5.
 Greg Marzhew 6.
 Tyson Gamble 7.
 Jackson Hastings 8.
 Jacob Saifiti 9.
 Phoenix Crossland 10.
 Leo Thompson 11.
-Tyson Frizell 12.
-Lachlan Fitzgibbon 13.
+Tyson Frizell 18.
+Dylan Lucas 13.
 Adam Elliott Bench: 14.
 Kurt Mann 15.
 Daniel Saifiti 16.
 Jack Hetherington 17.
-Mathew Croker Reserves: 18.
-Dylan Lucas 19.
-Enari Tuala 20.
-Adam Clune 21.
-Brodie Jones 22.
+Mathew Croker 21.
+Brodie Jones Reserves: 19.
+Enari Tuala 22.
 Fa'amanu Brown

 Sharks: 1.
 Connor Tracey 2.
 Sione Katoa 3.
 Jesse Ramien 4.
 Siosifa Talakai 5.
-Ronaldo Mulitalo 6.
-Braydon Trindall 7.
-Nicho Hynes 8.
+Ronaldo Mulitalo 17.
+Matt Moylan 6.
+Braydon Trindall 8.
 Toby Rudolf 9.
 Blayke Brailey 10.
 Braden Hamlin-Uele 11.
 Briton Nikora 12.
 Wade Graham 13.
 Cameron McInnes Bench: 14.
 Jack Williams 15.
 Royce Hunt 16.
-Thomas Hazelton 17.
-Matt Moylan Reserves: 18.
-Jesse Colquhoun 19.
-Mawene Hiroti 20.
-Oregon Kaufusi 21.
-Kayal Iro 22.
-Jayden Berrell
+Thomas Hazelton Reserves: 19.
+Mawene Hiroti 21.
+Kayal Iro

 Verdict: The Knights continued their sparkling form, picking apart the Rabbitohs righthand defence for a comfortable victory.
 The Sharks continued to improve belting the Cowboys after an even start to their vital clash in Townsville.
 This should be the match of the round, with plenty at stake and both teams looking good.
 The Knights at home, on Old Boys Day, should grab the two points.